-- (a) The employers must install a canopy or shield over the top of the personnel cage that is made of steel plate at least three-sixteenths (3/16) of an inch (4.763 mm) thick, or material of equivalent strength and impact resistance to protect workers (i.e., both inside and outside the chimney) from material and debris that may fall from above. - (b) The employers must ensure that the canopy or shield slopes to the outside of the personnel cage.4
+- (a) The employers must install a canopy or shield over the top of the personnel cage that is made of steel plate at least three-sixteenths (3/16) of an inch (4.763 mm) thick, or material of equivalent strength and impact resistance, to protect workers (i.e., both inside and outside the chimney) from material and debris that may fall from above. - (b) The employers must ensure that the canopy or shield slopes to the outside of the personnel cage.3

-13. Emergency-Escape Device

-- (a) Location.
-The employers must provide an emergency-escape device in at least one of the following locations: - (i) In the personnel cage, provided that the device is long enough to reach the bottom landing from the highest possible escape point; or - (ii) At the bottom landing, provided that a means is available in the personnel cage for the occupants to raise the device to the highest possible escape point.
+- 13. Emergency-Escape Device - (a) Location.
+The employers must provide an emergency-escape device in at least one of the following locations: - (i) In the personnel cage, provided that the device is long enough to reach the bottom landing from the highest possible escape point; or - (ii) At the bottom landing, provided that a means is available in the personnel cage for the occupants to raise the device to the highest possible escape point. - (b) Operating instructions.
+The employers must ensure that written instructions for operating the emergency-escape device are attached to the device. - (c) Training.
+The employers must instruct each worker who uses a personnel cage for transportation on how to operate the emergency-escape device: - (i) Before the worker uses a personnel cage for transportation; and - (ii) Periodically, and as necessary, thereafter.